SteveJustin1963/tec-APUS/README.md

 the other part is adding a AM9511 math chip on the same pcb, it can do 32 bit floating point operations, its still available and cheap but runs hot (2 watts) and needs +5v and +12v.

-The TEC-1 has existing IO addons such as; tec-IO, tec-RELAY, tec-DAT with serial, tec-SERIAL-BG, tec-SIO-BC

-and now another ...tec-APUS serial with maths

-we want to see if 9511 adds maths improvement, and if can use with forth and also tec-Forth-SCIENTIFIC

 ## Method
 * use https://github.com/SteveJustin1963/tec-EMU-BG